Douglas Library > About > Library Policies > Collection Development Policy

 Depending on the significance of the donation, an acknowledgement will be sent to the donor by the Library Director or the appropriate Collections Librarian.

-Book donations not appropriate for inclusion in the collection will normally be put in the Library's book sale, forwarded to the Canadian Book Exchange at the National Library of Canada or given to another institution.
+Book or media donations not appropriate for inclusion in the collection will normally be put in the Library's book sale, given to another institution, or recycled.

 Housing of materials